 The School has three Counsellors whom people see about a range of different issues.
 There is always at least one of them at School during the School Day.
-They can also be contacted via email: counselling@hamptonschool.org.uk
+They can also be contacted via email at counselling@hamptonschool.org.uk.

 The School Nurses are available to discuss health-related issues.
-They can also be contacted via email: nurse@hamptonschool.org.uk
+They can also be contacted via email at nurse@hamptonschool.org.uk.

 The Headmaster holds a weekly drop-in session for boys during Wednesday lunch break and you are welcome to see him about anything you wish.
-At other times during the week, you are welcome to make an appointment with Mr Knibbs by seeing his PA, Mrs Espley, who can also be contacted via email: c.espley@hamptonschool.org.uk
+At other times during the week, you are welcome to make an appointment with Mr Knibbs by seeing his PA, Mrs Espley, who can also be contacted via email: c.espley@hamptonschool.org.uk.

-You can raise a concern via Tootoot at www.tootoot.co.uk/
+You can raise a concern via Tootoot at www.tootoot.co.uk/.

-You can put a written note in one of the comments boxes, which are found: in reception, outside G26, , outside the Counsellors' office, outside the Medical Room and on the ground floor of the Sixth Form Study Centre.
+You can put a written note in one of the comments boxes, which are found: in reception, outside room G26, outside the Counsellors' office, outside the Medical Room, in the Library, outside room F68 and on the ground floor of the Barry Martin Centre.

 One of the functions of Hampton School's Pride Society is to provide a safe, secure place to talk about LGBTQ+ issues without judgement.
 This group meets on a weekly basis and more information can be found on the Pride noticeboard in the Main Hall corridor.
-This group can also be contacted via email: pupilgroup@hamptonschool.org.uk
+This group can also be contacted via email at pupilgroup@hamptonschool.org.uk.

 Form, Year and School Councils provide useful consultative forums in which issues and ideas about Hampton life can be raised and discussed.
-You can also submit ideas to the School Council via email: schoolcouncil@hamptonschool.org.uk
+You can also submit ideas to the School Council via email at schoolcouncil@hamptonschool.org.uk.
+The School Captains team can be contacted via the link on SharePoint.

-Safeguarding: if you are concerned about your own or someone else's wellbeing, please email safeguarding@hamptonschool.org.uk
+Safeguarding: if you are concerned about your own or someone else's wellbeing, please email safeguarding@hamptonschool.org.uk.